noaa-ocs-hydrography/noaabathymetry/README.md

 You can also use the command line.
 Confirm the environment we created during installation is activated.

-To fetch the latest BlueTopo data, pass a directory path and a geometry input (see the Geometry formats section below for accepted inputs):
+To fetch the latest BlueTopo data, pass a directory path and a geometry input of your area of interest:

 ```
 fetch_tiles -d /path/to/project -g area_of_interest.gpkg